Evanlab02/ShoppingListApp/ROADMAP.md

 - [x] Add pyproject.toml to project
 - [x] Add new app configs to project
 - [x] Add build to makefile rules
-- [ ] Update dockerfile to utilize new run method
+- [x] Update dockerfile to utilize new run method
-- [ ] Update docker-compose to utilize new run method
+- [x] Update docker-compose to utilize new run method
-- [ ] Setup release please with pyproject.toml
+- [ ] Update release-please worklows to upload new artifacts

 #### Dependencies (Repos) (High Priority)